6 Creating automatic analysis pipelines

 )

-Let’s start writing code to create the three items we listed above in Figure 6.1: some descriptive statistics, a plot of the continuous lipid variables, and a report (R Markdown).
-Since we’ll use tidyverse, specifically dplyr, to calculate the summary statistics, we need to add it to our dependencies and install it in the project library. tidyverse is a special “meta”-package so we need to add it to the "depends" section of the DESCRIPTION file.
+Since we’ll use tidyverse, specifically dplyr, to calculate the summary statistics, we need to add it to our dependencies.
+Because tidyverse is a “meta”-package (special type of package that makes it easy to install and load other packages), we need to add it to the "depends" section of the DESCRIPTION file.

 Console